czirakim/remove-netscaler-vip/README.md

 <br>ansible-playbook -i inventory  rmVIP.yml

 If you want to remove an lb you will need to run it like this (at the fetchservices step replace lb_name with vip_name):
-<br>ansible-playbook -i inventory  rmVIP.yml --skip-tags "rmcs"
+<br>ansible-playbook -i inventory  rmVIP.yml --skip-tags "fetchcsconfig,rmcs"

 ## Credits